 Coordinator of Student Exhibitions and Special Projects

-In addition to her work at The Cooper Union, Emmy Mikelson is a visual artist and curator.
+Emmy Mikelson is a visual artist and curator.
 She received her BFA from the University of Iowa and her MFA from Hunter College.
 Her work has been exhibited nationally and internationally and received the Italian award the 2014 Celeste Prize in Painting.
 Her paintings have appeared in the magazines Fresh Paint, Paint Pulse, 491 and The Round: A Journal of Literary and Visual Arts (Brown University).
 She has also published text and paintings in the architecture journals Nova Organa, KTISMA, T3xture, Moinopolis, among others.
 She has been an invited speaker at Parsons the New School for Design; Maysles Cinema, Harlem, NY; Pace University, NYC; and she was a guest curator for the James Gallery at the City University of New York Graduate Center.
-She currently teaches in the Fine and Performing Arts Department at Baruch College, CUNY.
+She teaches the Freehand Drawing workshops for the Intro to Architecure summer program at The Cooper Union and she currently teaches in the Fine and Performing Arts Department at Baruch College, CUNY.

 Projects & Links